 There are plenty of options when designing a restaurant menu in multiple languages.
 But what will the new menus look like once the translation is finished?

 Formatting is an important consideration, affecting everything from the number of menus needed to customer convenience.
 Not every format will work for every restaurant, but a professional translation agency can advise you on the most appropriate way to translate your menu.

-Below are a few of the layouts that restaurateurs thinking about a menu translation should consider:
+Below are a few layouts that restaurateurs thinking about a menu translation should consider:

-Keep in mind that with this approach, you’ll need to have more menus on hand, depending on how many languages are spoken by your customers.
+Cons: Keep in mind, though, that with this approach, you’ll need to have more menus on hand, depending on how many languages are spoken by your customers.
 It also means a bit more work for servers, since they have to make sure the customer is getting the right menu.

 They say a picture is worth a thousand words, though food is kind of an exception.
 Flattering food photography may certainly help restaurants bridge the language gap, but diners still need to know exactly what it is they’re ordering.

 Pros: The good news is that the picture does most of the heavy lifting as far as selling the food is concerned, so all the restaurant menu translation needs to convey is the meal’s name or a short description of the ingredients.

 Cons: It does mean, however, that nearly every item on the menu has to have a photo representation, which can make for expensive printing (especially if your menu is subject to change).